-$$A{i} = \sum{i=1}^{n} \frac{E{j} d{ij}^{-2}}{\sum L{j}}$$
+$$A_i = \sum{i=1}^n \frac{E_j d{ij}^{-2}}{\sum L_j}$$

-Based on the spatial distribution of the model in Map 20, there are closer in proximity based on the index scores of 51-100.
+Based on the spatial distribution of the model in Map 20, there are that are closer in proximity based on the index scores of 51-100.
 There is a smaller distribution of index scores ranging from 1-10 near the central urban area, but the distribution of index scores in census block groups ranging from 1-50 increase in numbers in the south, southwest, northwest, and northeast.

 An additional factor added to the transit index, job/employment centers, supports where the higher index scores for job access are.
 Job/employment centers are calculated based on a density of 10,000 jobs or greater in a given traffic analysis zone.
 In Map 21 every job center has an index score greater than 70.
 It is also noticeable that most of the job centers are on the west side of the city away from the east areas of the city, which have the most RCAP/ECAPs.
-Areas with racial/ethnic and poverty concentrations are longer distances from the larger job centers than areas with lower racial/ethnic and poverty concentration.
+Those areas with racial/ethnic and poverty concentrations are longer distances from the larger job centers.